itzg/docker-minecraft-server/README.md

 If you have attached a host directory to the `/data` volume, then you can install plugins within the `plugins` subdirectory.
 You can also [attach a `/plugins` volume](#deploying-plugins-from-attached-volume).
 If you add plugins while the container is running, you'll need to restart it to pick those up.

+> NOTE some of the `VERSION` values are not as intuitive as you would think, so make sure to click into the version entry to find the **exact** version needed for the download.
+For example, "1.8" is not sufficient since their download naming expects `1.8-R0.1-SNAPSHOT-latest` exactly.

 ## Running a Paper server

 Enable Paper server mode by adding a `-e TYPE=PAPER` to your command-line.